buschbrian/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Millcreek, UT GIS Git Repo

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about python and geojson.